buildpacks/rfcs/text/0000-remove-shell-processes.md

 will become the following, using the new platform API
 ```
 docker run --entrypoint launcher <image> env
-docker run --entrypoint launcher <image> echo hello '${WORLD}'
+docker run --entrypoint launcher <image> echo hello '$(WORLD)'
 ```
-Previously, in the second command in this example `${WORLD}` would not have been interpolated because this is a direct process; instead the output would include the literal string `$WORLD`.
-With the changes proposed, `${WORLD}` will now be evaluated, even though the process is direct.
+Previously, in the second command in this example, `$WORLD` would not have been interpolated because this is a direct process; instead the output would include the literal string `$WORLD`.
+With the changes proposed, `$(WORLD)` will now be evaluated, even though the process is direct.

 ### Example 2 - A Shell Process
 The follow custom shell command: